a0still/adktoposit/knowledge_base/markdown/shrink_docs/04_faqs/common_questions.md

 3. **Ask Why #2** - "Why are items missing?" → "High-value items disappearing"
 4. **Ask Why #3** - "Why are high-value items disappearing?" → "No one is monitoring that aisle"
 5. **Ask Why #4** - "Why is no one monitoring?" → "We didn't know it was a problem"
-6. **Solution** - Implement increased monitoring, cycle counts, AP presence
+6. **Solution** - Implement increased monitoring, daily scans of high-value items with on-hand adjustments, AP presence

 **Investigation Steps:**
 1. Identify the problem specifically (what, where, when)